 A searchable index of the 1890 to 1982 annual volumes of the Readers Guide.
 The database provides indexing and some full-text to over three million articles from popular magazines and trade publications.
 Useful to those studying historic news, culture, and politics.

 HeinOnline Academic is a full-text research collection offering U.S. federal publications such as the U.S. Code, Federal Register, treaties and agreements, U.S. and state appellate court opinions, federal legislative histories, presidential documents; a collection of legal classics; and constitutions of the world

-The Bibliography of Native North Americans indexes books, essay collections, journals and government documents covering all aspects of native North American culture, history and life.
+The Bibliography of Indigenous Peoples in North America indexes books, essay collections, journals and government documents covering all aspects of indigenous North American culture, history and life.
 Covers documents from the sixteenth century to the present.
 Useful to anyone exploring the contributions, struggles, and issues surrounding North Americas indigenous peoples.

 Access three historic research tools.
 The Morgan Bibliography of Ohio Imprints describes more than 10,400 books, pamphlets, and broadsides printed in Ohio between 1796 and 1850.
 The Ohio Name Index includes over 156,000 names from the Morgan Bibliography.
 The Student Name Index, 1800-1900, contains more than 740,000 entries of students, teachers, and trustees from the catalogues of the American Antiquarian Society's School and College Collection.

 Study the history of US women and their role in social change between 1600 and 2000.
 Search primary documents, reviews, archive notes, and teaching tools.
 Includes local, state, and federal level commission reports.
 The resource will be useful to anyone studying women's issues and curriculum developers.